mm6/BlockChain_Technologies_Lab1/README.md

 ```
 7) Exit the console (ctrl-D) and examine the directory named test.
 It contains a file named
 metacoin.js that is provided as part of the truffle box.
-Look over the javascript codse and
+Look over the javascript code and
 compare it with the code we entered above in the console.

 8) From the project directory, execute the test code by running: